Camden, New Jersey: Community

 The Black Community has been one of the city's foundations since its founding in 1828 and have contributed heavily to the city's culture.
 Corinne's Place is a Black-owned soul food restaurant located in Camden, New Jersey.
 Corinne Bradley-Powers opened the restaurant on Haddon Avenue in 1989.
 The Hispanic and Latino Community in the city has increased heavily in the past twenty years, but have had a long history in Camden.
 Puerto Rican Unity for Progress is a multi-service, community-based organization that is located in Camden and serves the Hispanic community who reside in the city.
 The organization was established in 1976 and opened its physical location at 437 Broadway Street in Camden in June 1978.

 Arts and entertainment

-The Arts and Entertainment have always been presence in the city.
+The Arts and Entertainment have always been present in the city.
 In the early 20th century, Camden became a hub of music and innovation in entertainment with the presence of the Victor Talking Machine Company (later RCA Victor).
-It is the birth place of celebrities such as tragic star Russ Columbo; singer and Broadway actress Lola Falana.
-Today, Camden is home to individuals and groups that help bulster the arts in the city.
+It is the birthplace of celebrities such as singers Russ Columbo and Lola Falana.
+Today, Camden is home to individuals and groups that help bolster the arts in the city.